thedolphin/luarunner/README.md

 The JSON document is stored in internal yyjson structures and is not marshalled or unmarshalled to Lua values.
 Creating JSON arrays is not supported.

-1. `yyjson.load` - parses JSON into a read-only readonly object
+1. `yyjson.load` - parses JSON into a read-only object
 1. `yyjson.load_mut` - parses JSON into a mutable object
 1. `yyjson.new` - creates a new mutable JSON object
 1. `yyjson.null` - null constant
 1. `tostring(v)` - serializes a mutable JSON object to a string

 #### examples

 ```lua
 j = yyjson.new() -- create an empty JSON object
 j = yyjson.load(json_string) -- load JSON for read-only access (faster)